-17.1 Both Parties acknowledge that each party is subject to the requirements of the FOIA and the Environmental Information Regulations 2004.
-Either party must tell the the other Party within 48 hours if it receives a Request For Information.
+17.1 The Supplier must tell the Authority within 48 hours if it receives a Request For Information.

-- 17.2 Within the required timescales the Parties must give each other full cooperation and information needed so they can: - (a) comply with any Freedom of Information Act (FOIA) request; - (b) comply with any Environmental Information Regulations (EIR) request. - 17.3 The Parties may talk to each other to help them decide whether to publish information under clause 17.
-However, the extent, content and format of the disclosure rests with the Party receiving the request, which does not need to be reasonable.
+17.2 Within the required timescales the Supplier must give the Authority full cooperation and information needed so the Authority can:

+(a) comply with any Freedom of Information Act (FOIA) request;

+(b) comply with any Environmental Information Regulations (EIR) request.

+17.3 The Authority may talk to the Supplier to help it decide whether to publish information under clause 17.
+However, the extent, content and format of the disclosure is the Authority's decision, which does not need to be reasonable.